Throwback 1991-1995

 Milwaukee Institute of Art and Design 1994

-Class of 1995 - Milwaukee Institute of Art and Design
+Class of 1995, Milwaukee Institute of Art and Design

-An interesting tidbit: the class of 1995 was the last to experience the 342 N Water Street building before MIAD relocated to its current site.
+An interesting tidbit: The class of 1995 was the last to experience the 342 N Water Street building before MIAD relocated to its current site.
 One of the highlights was the unbeatable 10-cent ice cream sandwich machine!